tutorials/tutorials.github.com/pages/controlling-ec2-from-the-console.md

 If you get an error like this, you have to wait a little while until Amazon processes your account:

-{% highlight %}
     Client.OptInRequired: You are not subscribed to this service.
 Please go to http://aws.amazon.com to subscribe.
-{% endhighlight %}

 ## Test it All Works
 Once we've done all that, we can test it by doing: